Huegoxaga/notes/os/linux.md

   - `-k` sort by key or column index
   - `r` reverse order
   - `f` case insensititve
+- `xargs` it can take output of a command and passes it as argument of another command
+  - e.g. `pip freeze | xargs pip uninstall -y` will delete all installed packages
 - `pbcopy < test.txt` add text from file into clipboard
   - `echo $PATH | pbcopy` send the output of the command into clipboard
 - `pbpaste`, is will show the content of the clipboard